All Procedures

 Length

-The procedure approximately takes between one to two hours.
+The procedure takes about 2 hours.

 Anesthesia